Planetside-Beamers/Kip/README.md

 - `views/`: (Future Development) Components for the dashboard and overlays.
 - `requirements.txt`: List of project dependencies.

-## Contributing
-Contributions to Kip are welcome!
-Please read `CONTRIBUTING.md` for details on our code of conduct and the process for submitting pull requests.

-## License
-This project is licensed under the [LICENSE] - see the LICENSE.md file for details.

 ## Contact
 Email - [Cygnus](mailto:cygnus@cygnusxone.com)

 Discord - CygnusXUno